wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 12.1.3 =
 We're sorry about last issues.
 Now you can update to new version to resolve conflict issues.
-* Fixed: Issues in charts css.
-* Updated: Admin css and charts height.
-* Fixed: Issues in conflict chart script with other libraries.
+* Fixed: Chart conflict issues with other libraries.
+* Fixed: Chart height issue in css.
+* Fixed: Correct numbering for pages > 1 in Top Referring page. [#22](https://github.com/wp-statistics/wp-statistics/pull/22/files)
+* Fixed: Don't run the SQL if `$reffer` is not set. [#21](https://github.com/wp-statistics/wp-statistics/pull/21)

 = 12.1.0 =
 * Added: Awesome charts!
 The Chartjs library used in the plugin for show charts.